 Kitchen hoods that are vented outside require a little more work.
 If there is an existing exhaust duct for venting the hood outside, then duct fittings may need to be purchased or even fabricated at a sheet metal shop to fit the new hood in.

-The chimney style kitchen hood is a much longer and sometimes complicated installation process.
+A chimney style kitchen hood is a much longer and sometimes complicated installation process.
 There are more pieces to assemble and measurements are more precise.
 I have also found that the installation instructions on chimney hoods can be somewhat incomplete leaving the installer trying to figure things out for themselves.

 The wiring of chimney style hoods can be a little tricky.
 The electrical connections or electrical outlet are hidden behind the chimney.
 Read the installation instructions carefully to make sure you get every detail.